bahrus/xtal-sip/README.md

 ## c-c reference

 [The carbon copy element](https://www.webcomponents.org/element/bahrus/carbon-copy), c-c for short, provides a 1.9 kb alternative to HTML Imports, that can also be used to define HTML-based custom elements.
 Unlike HTML Imports, it also supports direct client-side include functionality, including dynamic url references, similar to Polymer's iron-pages.

+A lighter-weight alternative to c-c, specializing in providing an HTML-based web component definition without HTML Imports, is in the works.

 Xtal-sip also provides support for lazily loading custom elements defined and imported via the carbon copy element.
 Note the "data-importer" attribute, and the value of the "as" attribute.